wildlouth93/zone/README.md

 ### Team Profile
 * Team Information Section.
 Much like the player information section, the team information section shows the team's basic information.
 * Team Visuals Section.
-This section shows
+This section shows a list of different statistical categories.
+After clicking on the statistical category, a visual pops up along with a list of team statistics.
+There is a section for the team's opponents that operates the same way.

 ![](https://user-images.githubusercontent.com/29221213/73219710-6062c280-4122-11ea-9ce9-61693e897105.png)

+* Team Roster Section.
+This section essentially shows a player index that is categorized based upon whether the player plays offense, defense, or special teams.